allan-stewart/react-hogwarts-tdd-kata/README.md

 ### 2.2.
 Displaying Registered Courses

 Good work.
-Now we should be able click the register link and see the course show up on the schedule webpage. **Hey!
+Now we click the register link and see the course in the schedule webpage. **Hey!
 I get an error on the page that says, "Wizard pure-blood requirements not met."
 That's discrimination!
 Sure, only one of my parents was a wizard, but--**

 ### 2.2.1.
 Investigation